csc302-2021f-tbd/Accessibility-Checking-Tool/README.md

 1. To install or update dependencies, run `npm install` in root dir.
 1. After building, to run the project, download an HTML file to check, then run:
    `sh run.py <html page>` in root dir.
    This will parse the document, run the plugin checks on it.
+There are [`samplepages/`](https://github.com/csc302-2021f-tbd/Accessibility-Checking-Tool/tree/main/samplepages) to quickly check our program

 ## Milestones